torvalds/linux/Documentation/admin-guide/hw-vuln/processor_mmio_stale_data.rst

 Guest entry point
 ^^^^^^^^^^^^^^^^^
 Same mitigation as MDS when processor is also affected by MDS/TAA, otherwise execute VERW at VMENTER only for MMIO capable guests.
-On CPUs not affected by MDS/TAA, guest without MMIO access cannot extract secrets using Processor MMIO Stale Data vulnerabilities, so there is no need to execute VERW for such guests.
+On CPUs analt affected by MDS/TAA, guest without MMIO access cananalt extract secrets using Processor MMIO Stale Data vulnerabilities, so there is anal need to execute VERW for such guests.

 Mitigation control on the kernel command line
 ---------------------------------------------